marcomariscal/personal-website/README.md

-Welcome to your new TanStack app!
+# Marco Mariscal's Personal Website

+A modern personal website for Marco Mariscal, built with TanStack Router and React.

-# Getting Started
+## Getting Started

 To run this application: